presidentbeef/brat/docs/regex.md

 ### match
 >_regex_.match _string_

-Returns true if the regular expression matches the string.
+Returns a list of matched subexpressions if the regular expression can match the string.

 ### new
 >regex.new _string_